 The Scottish Fold however has maintained a unique look, with a short dense coat, round pads and a short nose.

 Scottish Fold Personality

-These charming cats actively seek out and clearly enjoy human company.
-They all display some fun expressive behaviors, like standing up on their back legs or laying flat on their backs on the floor.
+Frequently found standing up on their back legs, or laying flat on their backs on the floor.

-These intelligent and interactive cats love to play, often enjoying cat puzzles and even games of fetch.
+These intelligent and interactive cats love to play too, often enjoying cat puzzles and even games of fetch.

-However, Scottish Folds can also suffer from limited range of movement.
+However, Scottish Folds can also suffer from a limited range of movement.

 Scottish Fold Characteristics